• Skip to main content

 Fortunately the “plan” and the “planning” part can be very… VERY simple.

-You already have access to simple and effective fitness plans on this website (the Free “FIT for LIFE” program, etc) And for the “planning” part – let’s take a look at some examples…
+(the Free “FIT for LIFE” program, etc) And for the “planning” part – let’s take a look at some examples…

 First, it should be noted that in this day and age, with the proliferation of online tools, apps, fitness wearables and other digital gizmos – the concept of the ‘fitness planner’ is just getting more and more complex.